Azure/azurehpc/README.md

 All of this is available in the Cloud Shell.
 Alternatively you can run on a Linux VM on Azure or from the Windows Ubuntu Shell.

 > Note: you can also install `dot` (part of the graphviz pacakge) if you would like to use `azhpc-view`.

+Multiple [examples](https://github.com/Azure/azurehpc/tree/master/examples) for building blocks commonly used are included here so they can be used as you build your environment.

+We have also made [some tutorials](https://github.com/Azure/azurehpc/tree/master/tutorials) available that you can follow to not only learn more about the framework but also to understand how you can easily set an environment up e2e for your own application.

 ## JSON configuration file